Gabaldonlab/jloh/README.md

 Regardless of the choice, at the end of this block of operations JLOH has a list of potential LOH blocks i terms of chromosome, start, end, number of SNPs, and length.
 Blocks shorter than `--min-size` are at this point filtered out.
 The remaining ones are screened against the initial heterozygous regions: overlapping regions are cropped from the candidate LOH block coordinates.

-### Determination of block zygosity

-The third block of operations involves the determination of whether each candidate LOH block is homozygous or hemizygous.
-This is done through read coverage: homozygous blocks will have a read coverage that is comparable with that of the global mean coverage per position; hemizygous blocks will have lost one of the two copies (if diploid) and will have only half of the global mean coverage.
-This is annotated in the output file and can be controlled with the `--hemi` parameter.

-#### How coverage is used

-Each region that is considered as a candidate LOH region is screened by coverage using the BAM file passed with `--bam`.
-First, the global mean coverage per position is computed for each chromosome represented in the whole BAM file.
-To do that, JLOH checks if the BAM file is indexed, and if not, it indexes it using the **pysam** module.
-Then, the reads mapping inside each region are extracted using the **pysam** module, and used to calculate a candidate block's mean coverage.
-This mean coverage is then compared against the global mean coverage of the chromosome it belongs to.
+### Coverage trimming

+Candidate blocks are screened against the coverage profiles of each chromosome using the BAM file passed with `--bam`.
+Regions of candidate blocks that don't have any coverage are trimmed, reducing the candidate block coordinates only to the covered portion of it.
+In case this makes it too short, i.e. shorter than `--min-size`, the block is consequently discarded.
 Each block must also pass a *covered fraction* filter (the fraction of positions actually covered by reads).
 If the fraction is lower than `--min-frac-cov`, the block is discarded.

-#### The `--keep-secondary` option

-In the default scenario, the user should use only primary alignments for their analysis.
-This is strongly recommended and is commonly done, to avoid coverage overestimations determined by multi-mapping reads with many secondary alignments.
-If the user sets the `--keep-secondary` option, all provided reads are used.
-This may be useful to assess impact of secondary alignments on your analysis, but is not recommended unless you know what you're doing.
+### Determination of block zygosity

+The coverage information is then used to infer the zygosity of a block.
+In case the `--no-alleles` option is set, this step is skipped.
+If not skipped, the upstream and downstream regions of each block are extracted.
+The extent of the up/downstream region is regulated by the `--overhang` parameter.
+If both up- and downstream regions show the same trend (e.g. both have 2x the coverage of the block), then the block's zygosity is inferred.
+There are two zygosity types: `homo` and `hemi`.
+This combines together with the presence or absence of homozygous SNPs in four possible scenarios (see image in the **Interpreting Output** chapter below).

 ### deal with known pre-existing LOH blocks